 It is extremely important to ensure that any environmental damage that has been caused is firstly stopped and secondly mitigated as far as possible.

-There are a number of reasons for this that are relevant to the possible legal ramifications of a pollution
+There are a number of reasons for this that are relevant to the possible legal ramifications of a pollution event, outside of the due regard

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.